-The MPhil-PhD Programme in Rural Development will be a five years (2 years MPhil + 3 Years PhD) programme starting from academic year 2014-15.
+The MPhil Programme in Rural Development is a two year programme.
 The first year of Programme will consist of two semesters of course work followed by one year for completing MPhil dissertation.
 The coursework for the programme is on theories and practices in development and research methods.
 The dissertation topic selected by students will specifically be on Rural Development.
-After successful completion of the two years MPhil Programme, the students with minimum CGPA of 6 will automatically move to the PhD Programme which will be of 3 years duration and will require successful completion of PhD Thesis.
-The usual process of proposal and synopsis presentation at TISS will be followed.
-The students will have option to exit the Programme after two years of successful completion of MPhil Programme.
 The broad research areas that the students of the Programme can work on are:

 Rural development in the context of globalization, Human and Institutional Development

 Developmental Social Work, Community Organisation and Development Practice

 Rural Livelihoods, Food Security, Natural Resources Management, Disaster Risk Reduction